PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 # Epic Next JS 14 Tutorial: Learn Next JS by building a real-life project.
-Part 4: Building The Sign In and Registration Page
+Part 4: Building The Login and Registration Page

-In the previous tutorial we finished up our **Home Page**, so now we will move on to building out our **Sign In** and **Sign Up** Pages and hooking up the logic to allow us to sign in and sign up.
+In the previous tutorial, we finished our **Home Page**, so we will build out our **Sign In** and **Sign Up** Pages and hook up the logic to allow us to sign in and sign up.

-- Getting Started with project
+- Getting Started with the Project
 - Building Out The Hero Section
 - Building Out The Features Section, TopNavigation and Footer
 - **Building Out the Register and Sign In Page**
-- Building out the the Dashboard page
+- Building out the Dashboard page
 - Get Video Transcript with OpenAI Function
 - Strapi CRUD permissions
 - Search & pagination